Fourth Quarter 2024

 Finally, exposure to gold via the BMO Gold Bullion ETF (Ticker: ZGLD) should reap benefits given its current favourability and low correlation to other assets.

-c) The U.S. election is less than a month away and investors should be mindful of the potential scenarios that could play out.
-We remind them that the make-up of Congress will also matter, and that the risks of an electoral sweep (whereby one party wins the presidency and both chambers) could bring more volatility relative to what’s priced into valuations currently.
+c) The U.S. election is over and investors should be mindful of what could now play out.
+An electoral sweep (GOP won the presidency and both chambers) could bring more volatility relative to what’s priced into valuations currently.

 President